 - Reference specific quality procedures used within the organization

 - Provide visual documentation of critical processes via flowchart

 - Explain the organization’s quality policies and objectives

-QMS are inherently process-driven approaches to quality control and assurance.
+The entire QMS approach to quality control is to establish standardized, replicable processes throughout the organization.
+This means processes out on the production floor just as much as the document control process taking place in the corporate offices.
 Standards for quality management require organizations to identify and define all organizational processes which use any resource to transform inputs into outputs.
 Virtually every responsibility in the organization can be tied to a process, including purchasing.